dev126712/Installation/README.md

 ### Installation of Docker, Terraform, Kubernetes(kubectl & Minikube) and AWS cli for Debian, Ubuntu.

+## If not use for User Data make sur to have git install to clone the repo then execute the script.

 ## User Data
+# It update the package, install git to clone the repo then execute the srcipt.
 ``` bash
 #!/bin/bash